JimTsiob/Distributed-Systems-Project/README.md

 Nick Christodoulou (https://github.com/SlienCode)

 Android application that allows users to upload and stream videos.
 Also allows them to subscribe to other users.

+Read the README-Extra info for instructions and more information on the software.